-Here is how you can prioritize networks using this technique in Windows 11:
+Here is how you can prioritize networks using this technique in Windows OS:

-- Now return to the previous page.
-Click on all other wireless networks and uncheck the box labeled “Connect automatically when in range.”
+Click on all other wireless networks and uncheck the “Connect automatically when in range” box.

 After performing the steps above, your computer will now automatically connect to the wireless network you have configured to connect it with, even while other networks are saved on your device.